Andorra–Portugal relations: History

 Andorra and Portugal are two European nations sharing the Iberian Peninsula (along with Spain) with similar histories.
-Due to it size, Andorra was heavily influenced by both France and Spain and administered by the bishop of Urgell in Spain and by the president of France.
+Due to it size, Andorra was heavily influenced by both France and Spain and administered by the bishop of Urgell in Catalonia (Spain) and by the president of France.
 Andorra and Portugal have long-standing historical social, cultural, political and economic relations, which grew especially since the 1980s, when the great Portuguese migration to Andorra began.
 On 22 December 1994 both nations established diplomatic relations after Andorra adopted a new constitution establishing them as a parliamentary democracy.
 In 2003, Portugal opened a resident embassy in Andorra la Vella, however, the embassy was closed in 2012 due to financial restraints.

 The strong presence of the Portuguese community in Andorra, which currently represents around 14% of the population of Andorra, contributed to a strong relationship between both nations.
 In November 2009, Andorran Prime Minister Jaume Bartumeu paid a visit to Estoril, Portugal to attend the 19th Ibero-American Summit.
 In March 2010, Portuguese President Aníbal Cavaco Silva paid an official visit to Andorra, the first by a Portuguese head-of-state.
 In September 2017, Portuguese President Marcelo Rebelo de Sousa paid a visit to Andorra.
 The visit was reciprocated by Andorran Prime Minister Antoni Martí in 2018.

 In 2019, both nations celebrated 25 years of diplomatic relations.